redhat-developer/service-binding-operator/examples/nodejs_awsrds_varprefix/README.md

-# Binding an Imported app to an Off-cluster Operator Managed AWS RDS Database
+# Binding an application to an Off-cluster Operator Managed AWS RDS Database

 ## Introduction

-This scenario illustrates binding an imported application to an off-cluster operated managed AWS RDS Database.
+This scenario illustrates binding an application to an off-cluster operated managed AWS RDS Database.
 The scenario also shows how to bind the backing service to two different independent applications and use of the `envVarPrefix` feature of the Service Binding Operator to specify a prefix for the names of the injected environment variables.

 ## Actions to Perform by Users in 2 Roles

 In this example there are 2 roles:

 * Cluster Admin - Installs the operators to the cluster
-* Application Developer - Imports Shell and Node.js applications, creates a DB instance, creates requests to bind (connect) the applications and the DB.
+* Application Developer - Imports a shell application, creates a DB instance, creates request to bind (connect) the application and the DB.

 ### Cluster Admin